Configuration

 HIDRelay

 An HIDRelay resource describes a single output of an HID protocol based USB relays.
-It currently supports the widely used dcttech USBRelay.
+It currently supports the widely used dcttech USBRelay and lctech LCUS

 HIDRelay: